 The social worker's line manager will:

-- Inform the relevant team manager in the receiving authority of the current details and forward any relevant documentation;
+- Inform the relevant team manager in the receiving authority of the current details and forward any relevant documentation such as copies of the most recent plans and/or a summary of the assessment so far;

-- Agree the convening of a Strategy Meeting within 72 hours.
+- Agree the convening of a Strategy Discussion/ Meeting within 72 hours;

-Where a Child subject to a Child Protection Plan moves out of the home area, anyone who becomes aware of the plan to move or the move taking place, must inform the allocated social worker or, their line manager.
+Where a Child subject to a Child Protection Plan moves out of the home area, anyone who becomes aware of the plan to move or the move taking place, must inform the child's Lead Social Worker or, if not available, the Lead Social Worker's line manager.

-- Immediately inform the Children's Social Care Services in the new area of the change in the child's circumstances;
+- Immediately inform Children's Social Care in the new area of the change in the child's circumstances;

 - Send the child's relevant personal details to the new area including a copy of the most recent Child Protection Plan;